bt909/imap-mailstat-exporter/README.md

 `imap_mailstat_mails_oldestunseen_timestamp` (only with enabled feature flag `--oldestunseen.feature`)

 > [!IMPORTANT]
 > In version 0.1.0 (not yet released) the metric names were changed.
 First because they were hard to read and now I hope I follow more best practices in naming metrics.
 As 0.1.0 comes with more than one breaking change my decision was to rename the metrics at this point as well.
 The exporter allows you for migration to get the old metrics as well using commandline flag `--migration.mode` or the also available environment variable `MAILSTAT_EXPORTER_MIGRATIONMODE=true`.
-This flag/variable and the old metrics will be removed in 0.2.0.
+This flag/variable is deprecated and the old metrics will be removed in version 0.2.0.

 The exposed metrics since 0.1.0 (not yet released) are the following: